nwnoll/taxalogue/README.md

         bundle exec ruby taxalogue.rb --taxon Arthropoda download --all

-If this is the first start of *taxalogue*, it will at the beginning download taxonomies from NCBI and GBIF.
+If this is the first start of *taxalogue*, it starts by downloading taxonomies from NCBI and GBIF.
 After download, the taxonomies will be imported into a SQL database.
 The whole process might take a little less than 2 hours.
 If the setup for the taxonomies is complete, the download of the actual sequences begins.
 As mentioned earlier the duration of the download depends on the chosen taxon, but if you use the example command with Arthropoda then **at least one full day** must be expected.

 6. Check for download failures.
-Some downloads might fail due to download restriction or connection losses.
+Some downloads might fail due to download restrictions or connection losses.
 Check and automatically download the failed download with the following command examples.
 Change the directory pathes according to your own files.

         bundle exec ruby taxalogue.rb --taxon Arthropoda download --bold_dir downloads/BOLD/Arthropoda-20220203T2218
         bundle exec ruby taxalogue.rb --taxon Arthropoda download --genbank_dir downloads/NCBIGENBANK/release247